 MSc Chiropractic (Graduate Entry)

 The MSc Chiropractic (Graduate Entry) course is a 2 year course and provides you with an accelerated route to profession.
 Delivered by the School of Chiropractic.
 Accredited by the General Chiropractic Council.
+Applications for September 2020 are now closed.

 Expand your horizons.
 Gain essential practical and theoretical skills to become a registered chiropractor